Elections in Canada: Multiple-member districts replaced by single-member districts -- federal elections, all provinces, two territories various dates

 (PEI's elections were special cases.
 Each district elected two members.
 At one time voters who owned property in the district voted for the Councilman while voters resident in the district joined with the property-owners to vote for the Assemblyman.
 Later the exact same voters were allowed to vote for each of the two members in a district but still each seat was filled in separate contest.)

 1886, 1890 Ontario used Limited Voting in Toronto

 Toronto's three MPPs were elected through Limited voting, where each voter could cast up to two votes.
+Later Toronto MPPs were elected in two-seat districts, with each seat elected separately through single-winner First Past The Post voting.
+This ended in 1926 when all the MPPs in the province began to be elected in single-member districts.

 1909-1921 Alberta partially adopted Block Voting system

 For the 1909, 1913 and 1921 election Alberta adopted multiple-member city-wide districts in one or both of the cities of Edmonton and Calgary.
 Alberta's two army representatives were elected in 1917 in one contest.
 Also in 1921, the city of Medicine Hat was a two-seat district.
 Voters cast multiple votes under the Plurality block voting to elect MLAs.